MyFitnessPal: Overview

-MyFitnessPal is smartphone application which uses gamification elements, for exercise and diet management.
-The app provides features such as, ability to enter diet data manually, or by scanning bar codes and Meal Scan feature for premium version, a computer vision technology developed by Passio Inc. that allows users to log meals by pointing their phones at ingredients and recipes.
-MyFitnessPal has access to 14 million foods data, with metrics to track exercise and calories.
+MyFitnessPal is a smartphone application which uses gamification elements for exercise and diet management.
+The app provides multiple features for diet management.
+These features include the ability to enter data about food consumed, either manually or by scanning bar codes and Meal Scan, a computer vision technology developed by Passio Inc., that allows users to log meals by pointing their cameras at ingredients and recipes.
+MyFitnessPal has a database containing over 14 million foods, with metrics to track exercise and calories.
+MyFitnessPal can be used to accurately track the macronutrient content of all foods as well as the user's total carbohydrate, fat and protein intake.

-MyFitnessPal account with other fitness apps like Garmin Connect, FitBit, Samsung Health, and Apple Watch.
-In February 2015, Under Armour acquired MyFitnessPal.
-In 2020, Under Armour sold MyFitnessPal to Francisco Partners, a private equity firm.

-The app is free with extra features available purchase.
+MyFitnessPal connects with other fitness apps like Garmin Connect, Fitbit, Samsung Health, and Apple Watch.
+The app is free with extra features available for purchase.

 History

 Released in September 2005, MyFitnessPal was developed by Mike Lee, with his brother Albert Lee later joining him to launch the app and the company.

 On February 4, 2015, MyFitnessPal was acquired by athletic apparel maker, Under Armour, in a deal worth $475 million.
 MyFitnessPal had 80 million users at the time.

 On May 4, 2015, MyFitnessPal introduced a premium subscription tier for its applications.

 In January 2017, founders Albert Lee and Mike Lee departed from the company to pursue other business ventures.

 On October 30, 2020, Under Armour announced that MyFitnessPal would be sold to the private equity firm Francisco Partners for $345 million and that it was shutting down Endomondo.
 In 2021, MyFitnessPal partnered with Sprouts Farmers Market.
-Through this partnership, users were introduced to new healthy recipe ideas, food and health-related articles and other content.